calendar_today 20 May, 2025

 About the Master of Public Administration and Master of Public Policy Programs at Northeastern University

 Northeastern University, a top-50, R1 research institution, offers two interdisciplinary, community-focused degree options for professionals ready to make their mark in the world of public service.
 Northeastern’s School of Public Policy and Urban Affairs offers these two degree programs.
 Our Master of Public Administration option is a career-oriented program designed to shape leaders who are ethical, efficient, and effective.
 Meanwhile, our Master of Public Policy (MPP) program equips future policymakers with the comprehensive research and analysis skills they’ll need to best support the public good.
 Students in each program benefit from the world-class education, research opportunities, and expert faculty provided by Northeastern’s College of Social Sciences and Humanities.
 Students may take classes online, in person, or in a mixed modality format.
-MPP classes are offered on our Boston and Arlington campuses.
-MPA classes are available on our Boston campus and will also be offered on our Oakland and Arlington campuses beginning in Fall 2024.
+MPP classes are offered on our campuses in Boston, Arlington, and (beginning in Fall 2025) Oakland.
+MPA classes are available on our Boston, Arlington, and Oakland campuses.

 PUBLIC AFFAIRS